LangFIR: Discovering Sparse Language-Specific Features from Monolingual Data for Language Steering: Related Work

 \subsection{Multilingual Representations in LLMs}

 Prior work has revealed a layer-wise progression in how LLMs process multilingual input. \citet{wendler-etal-2024-llamas} find that in English-centric models such as Llama~2, early layers encode general lexical and semantic features, intermediate layers map representations into an English-aligned concept space, and later layers shift toward target-language token spaces. \citet{dumas-etal-2025-separating} provide further evidence for language-agnostic concept representations in intermediate layers, showing that language and concept information can be separated through activation patching.
 Similarly, \citet{gurgurov2026clas} demonstrate that language-specific structure emerges predominantly in later layers and that steering directions cluster by language family.
+In a contrastive approach related to LangFIR, \citet{alkhamissi2025llm} compare sentences against strings of non-words to localize residual-stream units selective for natural language in general, rather than for a specific target language.